Arrow Back

 Aaron’s fintech journey

 Ever since graduating high school, Aaron has had the vision to become an entrepreneur and help make the world a better place.
 So, he moved to San Francisco with the goal to go to college and eventually join Silicon Valley’s startup world.
-But a change of plans due to some personal health problems made Aaron move to Mexico where he attended one of Mexico’s most renowned universities, Tecnológico de Monterrey.

 After a couple of failed entrepreneurial projects whilst at university, Aaron joined a boutique consultancy where he had the opportunity to work with financial services organisations and learn about the emerging fintech industry in Mexico.